 How to let go of the past

 Many of us get stuck in the past because of our need for certainty.
 Certainty is one of the six basic human needs and is fundamentally about survival.
 We all need to feel certain that we can avoid pain and, ideally, find some comfort in our lives.
-Learning to let go of the past also means stepping into the unknown future.
+Moving on from the past also means stepping into the unknown future.
 It means having the courage to let go of what is familiar – even if it’s negative – and being vulnerable enough to embrace and learn from what’s ahead.

 But there is a very real reason why she can’t figure out how to move on from the past.

 Think back to the tragic day of 9/11.
 Chances are you can probably picture who you were with and what you were doing when you heard about the terrorist attack.
-But if you had to think about August 11, 2001, your memory is likely very blurry when it comes to those details.
+Can you say the same for August 11, 2001?
+Your memory is likely very blurry when it comes to those details.
 Few people can remember what was happening a month before the attacks.
 This is because we do not retain information that does not have feelings attached to it.

-The first step in how to let go of the past is to acknowledge what is holding you back and determine your reason for wanting to move on.
+The first step is to acknowledge what is holding you back and determine your reason for wanting to move on.
 What exactly are you holding on to – a failed relationship?
 A slight from a friend or family member that you just can’t get over?
 Do you need to forgive someone – either in person or just in your own heart – so that you can let go of anger and step into a more peaceful state?

 Once you have identified what’s holding you back, ask yourself: “What are the reasons that I absolutely must move beyond this?”
 How will your life change when you learn how to move on from the past?
 How will it change the trajectory of your relationships and help you stay connected with your partner?
 And how will you feel in this new chapter of your life?

-This is one of the most important parts of the process because it will help you stay committed to learning how to let go of the past.
+This is one of the most important parts of the process because it will help you stay committed to moving on from the past.
 Gaining a clear sense of purpose is essential to establishing any goal.
 Your purpose will serve as your emotional drive when you feel like giving up.
-You are inevitably going to have setbacks and challenges, but if you have a strong enough reason and a purpose that drives you, you will stay focused and dedicated.
+You are inevitably going to face setbacks and challenges, but if you have a strong enough reason and a purpose that drives you, you will stay focused and dedicated.

-Identify your emotional habits
+2. Identify your emotional habits

 When you grow accustomed to certain emotions, even negative ones, you don’t really notice how they impact you on a daily basis.
 You don’t realize that you’re stuck in a negative emotional loop – you just believe you’re reacting as anyone would to any given situation.
-But our unique emotional habits can have profound influence on the way we look at life, the way we act and how good we are at learning to let go of the past.
+But our unique emotional habits can have profound influence on the way we look at life, the way we act and how good we are at moving on from the past.
 So why settle for a life where we empower the negative emotions and disempower the positive?

-Condition your mind
+3. Condition your mind

 To condition your mind, feed yourself empowering stories.
 Surround yourself with people who make you better and put yourself in a peak state.
 Work on cultivating a thriving garden instead of a dry patch of weeds.
-It’s the small rituals that you do every day that build momentum and, ultimately, lead to massive change.
+It’s the small rituals that you do every day that build momentum and ultimately lead to massive change.

 Lastly, as you strive to understand how to let go of the past, find something you want to serve that is greater than yourself.
 Live for your family, for your community, for humanity.
 Motive does matter, so find motives that go beyond yourself.
-No matter how broke you may be or how broken you feel, you have something to offer others – even if it’s something as simple as a smile or a listening ear.
-When you finally make the realization that the secret to living is giving, your life will improve dramatically and you will be able to see how to move on from the past.
+No matter how broke you may be or how broken you feel, you have something to offer others – even if it’s something as common as a smile or a listening ear.
+When you finally realize that the secret to living is giving, your life will improve dramatically and you will be able to see how to move on from the past.

-Your life matters – and if you align yourself with the truth that you’re here not just to “get” but to give, then other people will feel your authenticity and they will open up to you.
+Your life matters – and if you align yourself with the truth that you’re here not just to “get” but to give, then other people will feel your authenticity and open up to you.
 Giving back reminds you what you’re made for.
 Focusing on the needs of others has a way of empowering you to do more than you thought possible.
 You feel the benefits immediately and you will become grounded in the moment.
 You become more productive and you find creative solutions to problems.
 You find strength when you’re exhausted and you’ll learn how to let go of the past and step forward into the future in a more loving, conscious and compassionate way.